akostrik/CPP_module_42/README.md

 # Function specifiers

 ## private / public / protected function
-* see data modifiers
+* see private / public / protected data modifiers

 ## static (not member) function
 * can't be called from other places

-## static member function of a classe
+## static member function
 * does not have a receiver object
 * is basically a normal function that's nested inside of the scope of the class
 * is not associated with a particular object, belongs to the class rather than objects of the class